AmericanGeezus/TeamsFunctions/docs/Set-AzureAdUserLicenseServicePlan.md

 ### -Enable
 Optional.
 Service Plans to be enabled (main function)
-Accepted Values can be retrieved with Get-AzureAdLicenseServicePlan (Column ServicePlanName) No action is taken for any Licenses not containing this Service Plan
+Accepted Values are available with Intellisense and can be retrieved with Get-AzureAdLicenseServicePlan (Column ServicePlanName)
+No action is taken for any Licenses not containing this Service Plan

 ```yaml